aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### How to run it

-**0:00-0:04 Together.** Whole team lined up at a drawn box, or two lines with two coaches.
+**0:00-0:03 Together.** Whole team lined up at a drawn box, or two lines with two coaches.
 Clap to signal the pitch is over.
 Everyone runs the three beats as a group.
 Twenty reps.

-**0:04-0:08 One at a time.** Give a real sign on each rep and have the player call out what it was before she steps back in.
+**0:03-0:06 One at a time.** Give a real sign on each rep and have the player call out what it was before she steps back in.
 This is where you find out who is actually looking versus going through the motions.

+Do not spend longer than six minutes on this.
+It is a habit, not a skill, and it gets built by the automatic strike in the scrimmage rather than by reps here.

 ### What to watch for